pluginsGLPI/doc/source/empty/index.rst

    Also remember to adapt your scripts so they load your minified versions if available, and the original one otherwise :)

+   As of GLPI 9.2; you do not have to care about loading minified files when using ``add_css`` and ``add_javascript`` hooks!
+You just need to call not minified script; and GLPI will use the minified version if it exists and if not in `DEBUG` mode.

 Translations
 ^^^^^^^^^^^^